LovepreetSinghGhuman/MLopsAutoencoder/README.txt

 ```
 - All services are containerized and orchestrated by Kubernetes.
 - Model retraining and redeployment are fully automated via CI/CD.
+- Ingress controller handles all routing and public access.

 ---